 Reduce your bills and expenses

 The most obvious path to amass extra cash is to cut your bills and expenses.
 For example, you could reduce your commuting expenses (gas, car maintenance, tolls, parking) by carpooling, using public transit or riding a bike.
+Commuting will obviously vary depending on if you live in a city like New York or a smaller community like Harrisburg, Pennsylvania.
 Or save those bucks you squander daily on take-out by cooking more meals at home, brown-bagging it for lunch, or giving up those things you know are bad for you anyway – soda, snacks, and smokes.

 Try shopping around for better rates on auto and homeowners insurance, phone plans, cable and credit cards.
 Use a list and coupons when grocery shopping to eliminate impulse buys.